-The Grand Hyatt Baha Mar in Nassau is a trendy hotel with tons of kid-friendly amenities like a stunning outdoor swimming pool, spa, gym, and restaurant.
+The Grand Hyatt Baha Mar in Nassau is a trendy hotel with many kid-friendly amenities like a stunning outdoor swimming pool, spa, gym, and restaurant.
 You can also take advantage of the hotel’s Explorers Club, which offers daily activities for kids aged 3 to 12.
 If you want to earn endless brownie points with your kids, it doesn’t get better than the world-famous Atlantis Resort on Paradise Island.
 The Las Vegas of the Caribbean, Atlantis is home to the world’s largest open-air marine habitat, 11 pools, over 21 restaurants, and the Caribbean’s largest casino.
 You will never get bored here.

 One of the largest Caribbean islands, Jamaica has been a top choice for families for many years.
 Jamaica is beloved for many reasons, including its lively culture, lush rainforests, gorgeous beaches, and family-friendly activities.
 You can go snorkeling in the ocean, rafting down a river, or zip-lining through the jungle.
-If your kids are adventurous ones, then Jamaica is the perfect choice for your Caribbean family trip.
+If your kids are adventurous, then Jamaica is the perfect choice for your Caribbean family trip.

 Where to Stay in Jamaica

 How does an oceanfront water park sound?
 How about a kids’ camp and designated teenage hangouts?
 If these pique your interest, check out Beaches Negril Resort & Spa on Seven Mile Beach.
 This all-inclusive luxury property was designed for families and has something fun for everyone.
 Speaking of luxury, no one does it quite like the Half Moon in Montego Bay.
 Set in a converted colonial building on the beach, this elegant resort has it all—swimming pools, numerous on-site dining options, a kids’ club, a spa, and plenty of activity choices for the whole family to enjoy.